crashoverride777/swifty-receipt-validator/README.md

 # Final Note

 As per apples guidlines you should alway first connect to apples production servers and than fall back on apples sandbox servers if needed.
-So bear this in mind when testing this in sandbox mode, validation will take a bit longer due to this.
+So keep this in mind when testing in sandbox mode, validation will take a bit longer due to this.

 The way this is actually done, all automatically with this helper, is that if connection to production servers fails you will get some error codes.
 There is an error code that tells you if your have a sandbox receipt but are using production url.
 The helper uses this error code to than do the receipt validation again with the sandbox server url.